-If you want to please God with your giving, then you need to sacrificially give to those who are poor or in need.
-Sometimes you may have to delay purchasing an item or go without something else.
-Sacrificial means it will cost you something.
+If you want to please God with your giving, then you need to sacrificially give to those who could use specific items or to organizations that can make a faithful and strategic impact.
+Once you understand the situation of communities in need, sometimes you may want to delay purchasing an item or go without something else.
+Sacrificial giving means it will cost you something.

 Chuck Swindoll tells the story of a man who was lost in the desert and was weak from lack of water.
 He was literally dying of thirst.
 He stumbled upon a shack and went in to find shade from the blistering sun.
 He found a pump, grabbed the handle, and began to furiously pump up and down, up and down.
 Nothing came out.